 microSD card slot

 Two I2C and one CAN ports

 Dedicated power input port for external power modules

 SERIAL1 -> USART2 (Telem1)

 SERIAL3 -> UART1 (GPS)

 The SERIAL1 port has RTS/CTS pins, the other UARTs do not have RTS/CTS.

 The RCIN port can be used as RX or TX as a general UART using the SERIAL4_OPTIONS bits to swap pins.
 It is not used for RC input (the PPM pin is used for RC input)

 The UART7 connector is inside the case and labelled as debug, but is available as a general purpose UART with ArduPilot.

-The PPM pin, which by default is mapped to a timer input, can be used for all ArduPilot supported receiver protocols, except CRSF which requires a true UART connection.
-However, bi-directional protocols which include telemetry, such as SRXL2 and FPort, when connected in this manner, will only provide RC without telemetry.
+The PPM pin, which by default is mapped to a timer input, can be used for all ArduPilot supported receiver protocols, except CRSF/ELRS and SRXL2 which require a true UART connection.
+However, FPort, when connected in this manner, will only provide RC without telemetry.